microsoft/code-with-engineering-playbook/docs/accessibility/README.md

 ## Accessibility Insights

-[Accessibility Insights](https://accessibilityinsights.io/) is a free, open source solution for identifying accessibility issues in Windows, Android, and web applications.
+[Accessibility Insights](https://accessibilityinsights.io/) is a free, open-source solution for identifying accessibility issues in Windows, Android, and web applications.
 Accessibility Insights can identify a broad range of accessibility issues including problems with missing image alt tags, heading organization, tab order, color contrast, and many more.
 In addition, you can use Accessibility Insights to simulate color blindness to ensure your user interface is accessible to those that experience some form of color blindness.
 You can download Accessibility Insights here: [https://accessibilityinsights.io/downloads/](https://accessibilityinsights.io/downloads/)

 ## Accessibility Linter